horizon-research/NeRFDataPrep/Readme.md

 ## 1. Use metashape to generate mesh and camera poses from real world data.

-### Download the software and set it up.
+### (1.1) Download the software and set it up.
 There is a one month free trial.
-### Reconstruct the camera poses mesh following their [Manual](https://www.agisoft.com/pdf/metashape_2_1_en.pdf)
+### (1.2) Reconstruct the camera poses mesh following their [Manual](https://www.agisoft.com/pdf/metashape_2_1_en.pdf)
 - This step mainly include two steps: (1) align photos (2) Create model (mesh)
     - align photos: we use default setting
     - Create model (mesh): we change quality to high
 - after this step, export the model (mesh in .obj format) and cameras parameters (include extrinsicts and intrinsicts) to a folder.
-The folder should looks like below. mesh.obj and mesh.mtl is from mesh, and meta.xml describe the camera extrinsicts and intrinsicts.
+The folder should looks like below. mesh.obj and mesh.mtl are from mesh, and meta.xml describe the camera extrinsicts and intrinsicts.
 ```
 .
 ├── mesh.mtl